IBM document processors: IBM 3890

 The right feed module performs two functions.
 One is the input area, where up to 4800 cheques can be placed to be fed into the left module.
 Before this happens, all documents are “jogged” before they are moved into the transport.
 This process causes the cheques to be lined up better for feeding into the left feed module; institutions use an external jogger as well.
-The second function is the Programmable Item Number Endorse system or PINE, which appeared with the model XP1.
+The second function is the Programmable Endorsing and Item Numbering, which appeared with the model XP1.
 It is a high speed ink jet printer used to print document tracking number on each cheque which goes through the machine.
 At the same time an “endorsement” stamp is sprayed on to show which institution has handled the cheque.
 On Models A-F, an “endorsement” stamp is used to show what institution has handled the cheque.

 After this, the document passes through two optional modules.
 To meet the requirements of the American Banking Association, one of the two must be used.
 Until October 2003, the only legal way to provide long term archiving of cheques was microfilm.
 This is one of the optional modules.
 High speed strobe lights illuminate the cheques and mirrors direct the lit image through a camera onto film.
 The front and back of the cheque, plus the item number are transferred to the film.

 The other optional module is the Image Capture Processor (ICP).
 High speed digital scanners generate pictures of the front and back of the cheque.
 To keep up with the speed that documents move by the scanners, four PC's are used – one cheque directed to one PC, the next to the second and so forth.
 These images are consolidated to a fifth PC which sends the images to a host computer system, where the digital images can be stored on hard disks.
 After this they can be backed up using magnetic tapes for long term archiving.
 As of October, 2003, these images, rather than the physical cheques, can be used when institutions needs to exchange cheque information.

 The final component on a 3890 is the stacker modules.
 Each module has six pockets, and the machine supports up to six stackers for a total of 36 pockets.
 The sort control program directs each document to the appropriate pocket.
 A cheque might be sorted according to the institution it is drawn against, a customer account, or a utility company.
 These pockets allow the physical cheques to be collected and stored in trays.
 Each pocket could hold between 800 and 1,000 documents.
 The operator could remove all but the last 200 to 300 documents without stopping the 3890.
 Each pocket had a warning light to tell the operator that the pocket was getting full, because once the pocket was full the sorter would stop.
 The first pocket in stacker one was the reject pocket, where rejected documents would be sorted.